Andres250/Organigrama/README.md

 - [Robust background job processing](https://laravel.com/docs/queues).
 - [Real-time event broadcasting](https://laravel.com/docs/broadcasting).

-Laravel is accessible, powerful, and provides tools required for large, robust applications.
+Organigrama - CUN is accessible, powerful, and provides tools required for large, robust applications.

-## Learning Laravel
+## Learning Organigrama - CUN

-Laravel has the most extensive and thorough [documentation](https://laravel.com/docs) and video tutorial library of all modern web application frameworks, making it a breeze to get started with the framework.
+Organigrama - CUN has the most extensive and thorough [documentation](https://laravel.com/docs) and video tutorial library of all modern web application frameworks, making it a breeze to get started with the framework.

 If you don't feel like reading, [Laracasts](https://laracasts.com) can help.
-Laracasts contains over 1500 video tutorials on a range of topics including Laravel, modern PHP, unit testing, and JavaScript.
+Laracasts contains over 1500 video tutorials on a range of topics including Organigrama - CUN, modern PHP, unit testing, and JavaScript.
 Boost your skills by digging into our comprehensive video library.

-## Laravel Sponsors
+## Organigrama - CUN Sponsors

-We would like to extend our thanks to the following sponsors for funding Laravel development.
-If you are interested in becoming a sponsor, please visit the Laravel [Patreon page](https://patreon.com/taylorotwell).
+We would like to extend our thanks to the following sponsors for funding Organigrama - CUN development.
+If you are interested in becoming a sponsor, please visit the Organigrama - CUN [Patreon page](https://patreon.com/taylorotwell).

 ### Premium Partners